Agile-IoT/agile-iotivity/IoTivity/Interactive-Client-Linux/README.md

 Client: NEW Resource Found: coap://[2001:db8::5859:1c2a:64c7:c48a]:56789/light/1
 Client: There are 3 resource(s) in cache
 ```
+*Note*: The Discovery delay is hard-coded set to 4 seconds.

 Once it is completed, and it has found at least one resource, it enters in the Main Menu:
 ```